José Carlos Losada

 Matter and Memory

-José Carlos Losada is an artisan and specialist in traditional coatings, with a career based on the respectful use of lime and gypsum: two essential materials in Cádiz architecture, due to their ability to breathe, reflect light, and endure over time.
-His work combines technical knowledge, aesthetic sensitivity, and commitment to preserving ancient knowledge.
-He collaborates closely with Gordillos Cal de Morón, a company that keeps alive an ancestral process of lime production in kilns of Andalusian origin, heir to Roman technical knowledge.
+José Carlos Losada is a craftsman and specialist in traditional finishes, with a career built on the thoughtful use of lime and plaster: two materials essential to the architecture of Cádiz, thanks to their ability to breathe, reflect light, and stand the test of time.
+His work combines technical expertise, aesthetic sensibility, and a commitment to preserving traditional knowledge.
+It works closely with Gordillos Cal de Morón, a company that keeps alive an ancient method of lime production in kilns of Andalusian origin, built on a legacy of Roman technical expertise.

-Coating a wall is also rebuilding a link with the history of the place.
-Losada’s artisanal practice is based on listening to the building: each layer he applies prolongs the life of the space without imposing foreign forms.
-In his language, there are no stridencies, only matter, texture, and silence.
-Through carefully worked mixtures, he manages to make architecture speak from the essential.
-His work is also a form of cultural resistance: preserving what connects with the environment and what, even today, makes sense.
+Cladding a wall is also a way of reconnecting with the history of the place.
+Losada’s artisanal approach is rooted in listening to the building: each layer he applies extends the life of the space without imposing foreign forms.
+His language is free of ostentation; it consists solely of material, texture, and silence.
+Through carefully crafted combinations, he allows architecture to speak from its very essence.
+His work is also a form of cultural resistance: preserving what connects with the environment and what, even today, still makes sense.

 José Carlos Losada's Project at BYPILLOW Casa Gades (Cádiz)